AisunZ/AisunZ/README.md

 - 👋 Hi, I’m @AisunZ
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning web developing and machine learning
+- 🌱 I’m currently learning web development and machine learning
 - 💞️ I’m looking to collaborate on deep learning and machine learning projects
 - 📫 How to reach me: aisun75482@gmail.com
 - 😄 Pronouns: ...